 An example of an ethnic in the United States is a person from Mexico.

-Origin of ethnicMiddle English ethnik from Ecclesiastical Late Latin ethnicus, pagan from Classical Greek ethnikos, national (in LGr(Ec), gentile, heathen) from ethnos, nation, people, ta ethnē, nations (in LXX, non-Jews, in N.T., gentile Christians): akin to ēthos: see ethical
+Origin of ethnicMiddle English ethnik from Ecclesiastical Late Latin ethnicus, pagan from Classical Greek ethnikos, national (in LGr(Ec), gentile, heathen) from ethnos, nation, people, ta ethn?, nations (in LXX, non-Jews, in New Testament , gentile Christians): akin to ?thos: see ethical

 - a.
 Of, relating to, or characteristic of a group of people sharing a common cultural or national heritage and often sharing a common language or religion.b.
 Being a member of a particular ethnic group, especially belonging to a national group by heritage or culture but residing outside its national boundaries: ethnic Hungarians living in northern Serbia.c.
 Of, relating to, or distinctive of members of such a group: ethnic restaurants; ethnic art.